Mammoth Resources (CVE:MTH) Sets New 52-Week High at $0.03

 Mammoth Resources Corp.
-(CVE:MTH – Get Free Report)’s stock price reached a new 52-week high during trading on Wednesday .
-The stock traded as high as C$0.03 and last traded at C$0.03, with a volume of 48000 shares.
+(CVE:MTH – Get Free Report)’s share price reached a new 52-week high during trading on Wednesday .
+The stock traded as high as C$0.03 and last traded at C$0.03, with a volume of 122000 shares.
 The stock had previously closed at C$0.03.

 Mammoth Resources Corp., an exploration stage company, engages in the acquisition, exploration, and evaluation of mining properties in Mexico.
 It holds a 100% interest in the Tenoriba property consisting of four concessions, including Mapy, Mapy 2, Mapy 3, and Fernanda covering a land package of totalling 5,333 hectares located in the Sierra Madre precious metal belt in southwestern Chihuahua State, Mexico.